Polycystic Ovary Syndrome

 Excess hair growth

 For some women, the most bothersome symptom is hirsutism (excess facial and/or body hair, often dark and coarse).
 This symptom, as well as acne and oily skin, stem from the overproduction of androgens.
-For women with these symptoms, an anti-androgen medication like spironolactone (Aldactone) or flutamide (Eulexin) may be prescribed.
+For women with these symptoms, an anti-androgen medication like spironolactone, finasteride or flutamide may be prescribed.

-A drug used to treat enlarged prostate and baldness in men––called finasteride (Propecia)––may also be useful in women with hyperandrogenism symptoms, including hirsutism.
-The drug stops the action of an enzyme called 5-alpha reductase, which converts testosterone to the more powerful dihydrotestosterone.
-It is not FDA-approved for excess hair growth in women, but it is sometimes used off-label for this purpose.
-Finasteride, however, can also cause birth defects in a male fetus (pregnant women should not even handle the drug in crushed tablet form).
+Finastride, which is used to treat enlarged prostate and baldness in men, may also be useful in women with hyperandrogenism symptoms, including hirsutism.
+It may also help treat hair loss on the scalp associated with PCOS.
+Finasteride, however, can cause birth defects in a male fetus (pregnant women should not even handle the drug in crushed tablet form).
 And many insurance companies won't cover the drug for cosmetic reasons.

 If you are trying to conceive, you cannot take an anti-androgen medication because it could cross the placenta and cause defects in a male fetus.
 Usually, anti-androgen medications are used in combination with birth control pills, which not only prevent unplanned pregnancies, but also improve the success of these medications on excess hair growth.